Betty236/Wordle/README.md

 * **Debug word** – comment out the `print("debug target …")` line if you don’t want answers revealed in the console.
 * **Word length / tries** – change `WORD_LEN` & `MAX_TRIES` (provide a matching word list!).

----

-## Licence

-MIT © 2025 Your Name — fork, hack, and share!

-Enjoy, and happy puzzling! 🎉